Watch the program here:

-In this talk, held in conjunction with the exhibition Across Shared Waters: Contemporary Artists in Dialogue with Tibetan Art from the Jack Shear Collection, George Dreyfus will explain the theory that is behind the deities that one finds on Tibetan Thangka paintings.
+In this talk, held in conjunction with the exhibition Across Shared Waters: Contemporary Artists in Dialogue with Tibetan Art from the Jack Shear Collection, Georges Dreyfus will explain the theory that is behind the deities that one finds on Tibetan Thangka paintings.

 He will also briefly touch on their ritual use; however, he will mostly focus on the tantric practices that they aim to depict and support.
 The talk will last about 45 minutes with time for Q&A from the audience afterwards.